 curl -fsSL https://bun.com/install | bash

-The -fsSL flags tell the curl command to fail silently on HTTP errors (-f), suppress the progress meter (-sS), and follow any redirects (-L).
-The script pipes directly to bash, which runs the installer.
+The -fsSL flags tell the curl command to fail on HTTP errors, keep normal output quiet while still showing errors, and follow redirects.
+The pipe sends the installer script directly to bash.

 source ~/.bashrc